-Is Workers Compensation Insurance Mandatory?
+Is Workers' Comp Insurance Mandatory?

 Your business could be financially crippled if you suffer a serious workplace injury.
-It is well known that many small and medium-sized companies cannot afford to pay medical bills out of their own pocket, whether it is due to injuries, illnesses, or ongoing care.
+It is well known that many small and medium-sized companies cannot afford to pay medical bills out of their pocket, whether it is due to injuries, illnesses, or ongoing care.

 As a result of purchasing this policy, you can be assured that you will be protected against medical expenses and litigation resulting from workplace injuries.

-How Much is Workers Compensation Insurance in Michigan?
+Cost of Workers Compensation Insurance in Michigan

-Because coverage requirements vary by state, the cost of Workers Compensation insurance depends on where your business operates.
+Because coverage requirements vary by state, the cost of Worker's Compensation insurance depends on where your business operates.
 Other factors that affect your rates include:

 - The number of employees you have.